HueByte/Jiro.Libs/README.md

 - Run `dotnet format` before committing to ensure code follows the project's style guidelines
 - The CI pipeline will verify that code formatting is consistent
-- See [docs/EDITORCONFIG.md](docs/EDITORCONFIG.md) for detailed information about coding standards

 ---